About

 In 2012 she began focusing her time on singing in church, and through using her gift to share the gospel, she finally felt the fulfilment she had longed for.
 As well as performing as a solo artist, Monique loved singing with her big sister Denise Wilson, who is an accomplished pianist and one of Birmingham's best Choir Directors......... and also beside her big brother Reed Bass, who is one of the UK's leading bassists.

-After firmly putting her auditioning days behind her, in 2020 she received a message with a link to the trailer for the BBC Gospel Singer of The Year competition.
-Remembering her decision never to enter another competition, Monique dismissed the message but she couldn’t shake it from her mind.
+In 2020 she received a message with a link to the trailer for the BBC Gospel Singer of The Year competition.
+Initially Monique dismissed the message but she couldn’t shake it from her mind.
 “I was in a different place spiritually and although my desire and passion for singing was great, I had no intention of doing anything outside of God’s will for my life”.
 Not wanting to move without God’s endorsement, she put the decision in His hands through prayer.
 Two days before the closing date, she received a ‘yes’ from God, and submitted her entry to the BBC.

 To Monique’s astonishment, she was crowned the first ever BBC Songs of Praise Gospel Singer of The Year 2021.
 Her heart stopping rendition of Lionel Richie’s classic, ‘Jesus is Love’ received rave reviews from judges Alexandra Burke, David Grant and Heather Small, solidifying Monique’s status as a bonafide gospel artist.
-“After so many knockbacks it was hard to believe that I had actually won.
-I understand now that God had a plan for my life and that He wanted me to use the gift He had given me to share the gospel and not for entertainment.............."
+“After so many knockbacks, it was hard to believe that I had actually won.
+I understand now that God had a plan for my life and that He wanted me to use the gift He had given me to share the gospel and not for entertainment...… My aim is to share the gospel in song as far and as wide as God allows".

-Since winning the title of BBC Gospel Singer of the Year 2021, Monique has ministered alongside various artist/groups such as Yo'landa Brown, Ken Burton, and The RAF Spitfire Choir; she has also been blessed to share the stage with opera sensations Katherine Jenkins and Aled Jones at Westminister Abbey in London.
+Since winning the title of BBC Gospel Singer of the Year 2021, Monique has ministered alongside various artist/groups such as Yo'landa Brown, Ken Burton, The Military Wives Choir and The RAF Spitfire Choir; she has also been blessed to share the stage with opera sensations Katherine Jenkins and Aled Jones at Westminster Abbey in London.

-Monique is married with four children and is a member of Life and Light Fellowship Church in Birmingham.
+Monique is married with four children and is a member of Life and Light Fellowship Church, in Birmingham.
+In 2008 she graduated from Birmingham City University with a 2:1 Bachelor of Laws degree (with honours) and specialised in Family Law for a number of years before venturing into Youth Work.

 Monique: My mum and dad.
 They were both into music.
 My mum sang and played the guitar and my dad managed the group she was in called 'The Soul Seekers'.
 The band would regularly rehearse at our house in the early days, so we were always surrounded by live music.
 My siblings and I had no choice as to whether or not we sang or played an instrument, that was decided for us by merely being born into a family of musicians.